North Uist - Uibhist a Tuath

 Waves at Tràigh Iar (Iar = West)

 The Sollas Fly-In

 Once a year the skies and beach fill with a multitude of light aircraft - well, a few - seven that year - for the Sollas Fly-In.
-We were privileged to turn up on the right day for it, purely by accident, and had a great time.
+We were lucky enough to turn up on the right day for it, purely by accident, and had a great time.
 People fly in from as far afield as Ardrossan and have a barbecue by the beach.
-We had a cup of tea, gave a small donation towards a bench for its founder who sadly died in 2014, and chatted to some lovely people.
+We had a cup of tea, gave a small donation towards a bench for its founder who had sadly died in 2014, and chatted to some lovely people.
 But given the wind speed we were relieved no one suggested a spin in a plane!

 South Uist - Uibhist a Deas

-South Uist is separated from North Uist by the island of Benbecula, and about four or five bits of causeway.
-The island is rocky with fjords on the East, while the West is basically one long beach, one long area of machair, one long set of lakes and peat bogs, villages and the road.
+South Uist is separated from North Uist by the island of Benbecula (Beinn na Faoghla), and about four or five bits of causeway.
+The island is rocky with fjords on the east, while the west is basically one long beach, one long area of machair, one long set of lakes and peat bogs, villages and the road.

 Eriskay - Eirisgeigh